Javialonqv/Source-API/README.md

 `title` Represents the title of the window.
 `SetWindowSize(width, height, setBufferSize)` Sets the window size.

+## Preprocessor directives
+There are 2 preprocessor directives that can be accessed at any time from any project, which are as follows:\
+`DEBUG_BUILD`: Specifies if the current build is a debug one (builded as default with Visual Studio).\
+`RELEASE_BUILD` Specifies if the current build is a release one (builded with the Source Compiler).

 ## Compiler
 All the App builds created by Visual Studio are marked as `Debug builds`, to create a release build, you need to use the `Source Compiler`, these custom builds have the following structure:
 - Content